Performance Breakdown

 Mid Pile Results

-The lowest score on medium pile carpet was on pet litter.
-It was low because I did the first test using the lowest setting, and it left a trail behind on the forward pass.
+The lowest score on medium-pile carpet was for pet litter.
+It was low because I ran the first test on the lowest setting, and it left a trail on the forward pass.
 And while it was able to pick up most of the debris on the backward pass, some of it was pushed back further.

 If I cleaned the whole carpet, it would pick up the rest of the pet litter scattered.